-3. Blessed Josemaría's reflections on the Christian as 'alter Christus - ipse Christus'
+III.
+Blessed Josemaría's reflections on the Christian as 'alter Christus - ipse Christus'

-Blessed Josemaría speaks of the Christian as 'alter Christus' and/or 'ipse Christus' on many occasions throughout his published writings39.
-Four particular features may be noted.
+Blessed Josemaría speaks of the Christian as 'alter Christus' and/or 'ipse Christus' on many occasions throughout his published writings.39 Four particular features may be noted.

-First, even though in his earliest published work ('The Way', previously published in part as 'Consideraciones espirituales') Blessed Josemaría designates the priest as 'alter Christus'40, and the subject of 'ipse Christus' as the 'varón-apóstol'41, or apostolic man, the subject of the phrase is almost invariably the ordinary Christian, taken either individually or collectively ('the Christian'42, 'each Christian'43, 'Christians'44, 'all Christians'45).
-He adds, however, that being 'alter Christus - ipse Christus', though characteristic of all Christians, is to be found in a direct way in the priest, "by virtue of the sacrament" of Holy Orders46.
+First, even though in his earliest published work ('The Way', previously published in part as 'Consideraciones espirituales') Blessed Josemaría designates the priest as 'alter Christus',40 and the subject of 'ipse Christus' as the 'varón-apóstol',41 or apostolic man, the subject of the phrase is almost invariably the ordinary Christian, taken either individually or collectively ('the Christian',42 'each Christian',43 'Christians',44 'all Christians'45).
+He adds, however, that

-39 Here we follow A. Aranda, Cristo presente..., especially the table of sixteen texts from published works presented on pp. 251-3.
+39 Here we follow A. ARANDA, Cristo presente..., especially the table of sixteen texts from published works presented on pp. 251-3.